Fenish/Webapi-Starter-Kit/SessionAuthentication/README.md

 Simple session authentication using [Entity Framework Core](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/8.0.0-rc.2.23480.1) with Power of [PostgreSql](https://www.postgresql.org/).<br>
 Using [Npgsql.EntityFrameworkCore.PostgreSQL](https://www.nuget.org/packages/Npgsql.EntityFrameworkCore.PostgreSQL/) package.

-### Note

-I used .NET 8 in this project.
-You can build to machine code using [dotnet publish](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish?tabs=netcore21) command.<br>
-After you build your project, you can run it on any machine without .NET installed.

 ### How to use

 1. Clone this repository